 - 1. Setting your computer, then press < Delete > to enter BIOS SETUP UTILITY. - Use the arrow key to select Advanced menu.
-When enter the Advanced menu, select the Item "SATA Configuration".
+When enter the Advanced menu, select the Item "IDE/SATA Configuration".

-Press <Enter> to display SATA and AHCI Configuration, and then enter the item "OnChip SATA Type" to enable the option "RAID".
+Press <Enter> to display IDE/SATA Configuration, then select the item "OnChip SATA Type".

-4. Press F10 to save the configuration and exit.
-The PC reboots.
+4. Press <Enter> and enable the option "RAID".

-5. Enter the RAID BIOS Setup by pressing F10 when prompted, and proceed to set up the RAID BIOS as described in the next Section.
+- 5. Enable the disks that you want to use as RAID disks. - 6.
+Press F10 to save the configuration and exit.
+The PC reboots. - 7.
+Enter the RAID BIOS Setup by pressing F10 when prompted, and proceed to set up the RAID BIOS as described in the next Section.